 ASL-interpreted services for programs are available on an as-requested basis.
 Please contact us at least 10 days prior to the program date.
 We have assisted listening devices for programs held in the sanctuary.
 To request these services, please email our Cultural Programming Associate, Amelia, at [email protected] or call the office at 202.408.3100.

 All ticket sales are final and non-refundable.
 On an event-by-event basis, tickets can be transferred to another person of your choice.
+To request a refund for a Shabbat dinner, please email Abby Eisen at least three days before the event.

 Seating is general admission, first-come, first-served.
 Sanctuary seating, split between the ground floor and a balcony level, is in pews so there are no individual, chair-style seats.
 There are some obstructed view seats in the balcony.